 - TYPE the proposed amendment.
-If additional space is required, use blank paper and attach. - Place a line through the text to be deleted; double underscore and red the proposed new text.
-(Example: The second and third through tenth place finishers receive a medal.) - List other rules, if any that would be affected by the proposed amendment.
+If additional space is required, use blank paper and attach. - If additional paper is used, the following format should be used: Place a line through the text to be deleted; red the proposed new text. - (Example: The second and third through tenth place finishers receive a medal.) - List other rules, if any that would be affected by the proposed amendment.

 NOTE: This form must be received in the AIA Office no later than six weeks prior to the regularly schedule AIA Legislative Council meeting.
-The date of approval by the Conference and/or Region must be reflected and it must be signed by the appropriate authorized officer.
+The date of approval by the Conference and/or Region must be reflected, and it must be signed by the appropriate authorized officer.

-Proposal Prepared By: Conference and/or Region Submitting Proposal Date Approved by Majority of Conference and/or Region Name Conference Location Region Telephone Signature of Authorized Off ficer (Conference President / Region Chair) PROPOSED AMENDMENT TO: (Article Number and Name) Bylaws Page Number: Rule Number: Other Rules Affected By This Proposal, If Any:
+Proposal Prepared By: Conference and/or Region Submitting Proposal Date Approved by Majority of Conference and/or Region Name Conference School/District Region Phone Authorized Officer (Conference President / Region Chair) PROPOSED AMENDMENT TO: (Article Number and Name) Bylaws Page Number: Other Rules Affected By This Proposal, If Any: PROPOSED AMENDMENT:

-PROPOSED AMENDMENT: